 - Endoscopy is done to visualize any abnormalities of the upper part of the digestive tract.
 During this procedure, samples from suspected areas are taken for biopsy.

-- Stool culture may help to exclude the diagnosis of bacteria and parasitic infections.
+- Stool culture may help to exclude the diagnosis of bacterial and parasitic infections.

 - Barium swallow or upper GI series is an X-ray examination of the upper gastrointestinal tract with barium contrast to enhance visibility.